Aloshi/EmulationStation/THEMES.md

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
 * `path` - type: PATH.
+* `visible` - type: BOOLEAN.
+    - If true, component will be rendered, otherwise rendering will be skipped.
+Can be used to hide elements from a particular view.
+* `zIndex` - type: FLOAT.
+	- z-index value for component.
+Components will be rendered in order of z-index value from low to high.

 EmulationStation borrows the concept of "nine patches" from Android (or "9-Slices").
 Currently the implementation is very simple and hard-coded to only use 48x48px images (16x16px for each "patch").
 Check the `data/resources` directory for some examples (button.png, frame.png).
-* `zIndex` - type: FLOAT.
-	- z-index value for component.
-Components will be rendered in order of z-index value from low to high.

 #### rating